top of page

 Chris

-Nov 18, 20253 min read
+Nov 18, 20254 min read

-Single, Thriving, and avoiding eye contact
+Single, Thriving, and avoiding eye contact: Life After Divorce at 50

 So… Simon came and went, and after discovering the monster that lurked in the dark corners of my subconscious mind (seriously, who invited that guy?), I decided to go on a full-blown hiatus.
 No dating for me—thank you very much—until I could put myself out there with the emotional support of a therapist.
 My bestie—neuropsychologist, guru, and human Google for all things brain—put me on the waiting list for her top psychologist.
 Good things come to those who wait, right?
 Excep